 Lottery pool contracts can be fairly hard to write up because you want to cover as many possible situations as you can — but they’re a lot less hassle than a lawsuit down the line that will deplete everyone’s winnings.

-If you’re ever lucky enough to win the lottery but unlucky enough to find yourself in a lawsuit over it, consider contacting an attorney with experience in lottery disputes.
+If you’re ever lucky enough to win the lottery but unlucky enough to find yourself in a lawsuit over it, consider contacting a personal injury lawyer with experience in lottery disputes.